tremho/odp-documentation/guide_book/src/intro/concepts/EC_Services.md

 FF-A is available for Arm devices only.
 A common solution for x64 is still in development.
 For x64 implementations, use of SMM is employed to orchestrate hypervisor access using the [Hafnium] Rust product.

-In a Non-Secure implementation _without_ a hyperviser, the ACPI connected components can potentially change the state within any accessible memory space.
+In a Non-Secure implementation _without_ a hypervisor, the ACPI connected components can potentially change the state within any accessible memory space.
 An implementation with a hypervisor cannot.
 It may still be considered a "Non-Secure" implementation, however, as the ACPI data itself is unable to be verified for trust.

 In a fully "Secure" implementation, controller code is validated at boot time to insure the trust of the data it provides.
 Additionally, for certain types of data, digital signing and/or encryption may be used on the data exchanged to provide an additional level of trust.